somramnani/date-night-v2/README.md

   - Interests
   - Budget
 - Shows the pricing of each event
-- Features that will be displayed
+- Information that will be displayed
+  - Image
   - Price
   - Rating
+  - Location
-  - Image
+  - Phone Number